 On March 20, 2015, the Stars and Stripes rose over the Hinkley Post Office for the very last time.
-We stood there as the flag came down, marking the end of a chapter for the tiny desert town 14 miles west‑northwest of Barstow.
+We stood there as the flag came down, marking the end of a chapter for the tiny desert town 14 miles west‑northwest of Barstow, California.
 Hinkley’s post office had been serving residents since 1908, but like much of the community, it was eventually purchased by PG&E and closed its doors for good at the end of business that day.

 The town itself has been slowly slipping toward ghost‑town status, its name forever tied to the Erin Brockovich story that exposed PG&E’s contaminated water and the devastating health effects that followed.
 And as the sun dropped behind the desert hills, the empty flagpole stood like a monument to everything the town had endured.